qualcomm/resource-tuner/docs/README.md

 ```cpp
 URM_REGISTER_CONFIG(RESOURCE_CONFIG, "/etc/bin/targetResourceConfigCustom.yaml");
 ```
-The above line of code, will indicate to resource-tuner to read the resource configs from the file "/etc/bin/targetResourceConfigCustom.yaml" instead of the default file. note, the target chipset must honour the structure of the YAML files, for them to be read and registered successfully.
+The above line of code, will tell URM to read the resource configs from the file "/etc/bin/targetResourceConfigCustom.yaml" instead of the default file. note, the target chipset must honour the structure of the YAML files, for them to be read and registered successfully.

 Custom signal config file can be specified similarly: